cancel icon

 Glucosamine & Chondroitin: Science or Placebo?

-Medically reviewed by Dr Raj Prakash, MS Orthopaedics, FRCS (Glasgow) · Last updated: 14 May 2026
+Medically reviewed by Mr Raj Prakash, MS Orthopaedics, FRCS (Glasgow) ¡ Last updated: 23 June 2026

 If you’ve browsed supplements for joint pain, you’ve likely seen glucosamine and chondroitin marketed as a solution.
-But the evidence is mixed, major UK guidelines recommend against them, while some people report minor relief.
+But the evidence is mixed: major UK guidelines recommend against them, while some people report minor relief.
 Here’s what the science actually shows, and when they might be worth considering.

 Glucosamine & Chondroitin: Science or Placebo?